Skip to main content

 States that don’t require vehicle inspections

-All together, there are seven total states that have no required vehicle inspections: Alaska, Arkansas, Iowa, Minnesota, Montana, South Carolina, and South Dakota.
+All together, there are eight total states that have no required vehicle inspections: Alaska, Arkansas, Iowa, Minnesota, Montana, South Carolina, South Dakota, and Texas.
 Michigan and Mississippi also generally don’t require inspections, except for in some extremely specific scenarios.
-For example, in Michigan, newly rebuilt vehicles, that is vehicles built from salvaged or scrapped parts, require a safety inspection.
+For example, in Michigan, newly rebuilt vehicles, that is, vehicles built from salvaged or scrapped parts, require a safety inspection.
 In Mississippi, vehicles that have tinted windows also need a safety inspection.

 Although Alaska doesn’t require any inspections, that doesn’t mean the state won’t require inspections in the future.
 The state used to have safety inspection requirements, but they were abolished in 2012.
 Similarly, South Carolina failed to advance a bill that would’ve reinstated inspections.